mickaeltr/browser-console.js/README.md

 **levels**

 * Default value: `["info", "warn", "error"]`
-* Description: array of log levels, from the less critical to the most critical; for each level, a method will be created on the console object.
+* Description: array of log levels, from the less critical to the most critical; for each level, a method is created on the console object.

 **levelEnabledOnServer**

 * Default value: first item in the levels list
-* Description: minimum level that will be sent to the server
+* Description: minimum level for sending logs to the server

 **levelForConsoleLog**

 * Default value: first item in the levels list
-* Description: level that will be associated to the console.log calls
+* Description: level used for `console.log` calls

 **levelForGlobalErrors**

 * Default value: last item in the levels list
-* Description: level that will be associated to the JavaScript global errors
+* Description: level used for global JavaScript errors logging

 **serverUrl**

 * Default value: none
-* Description: URL of the server that will receive log POST requests
+* Description: URL of the server for sending logs

-**disableOnErrorHandler**
+**disableGlobalErrorsLogging**

 * Default value: `false`
-* Description: Flag for disabling the handling of global JavaScript errors (`window.onerror`)
+* Description: flag for disabling the logging of global JavaScript errors (`window.onerror`)